winitzki/scall/tutorial/programming_dhall.md

   }
 ```

+Note that the `fmap` method does not attempt to traverse the greatest fixpoint data structure to transform all its data, as that may  possibly require infinite time.
+Instead, `fmap` creates a new data structure that will evaluate and transform the data on demand.

 #### Example: infinite sequence functor

 Let us generalize `InfSeqNat` to hold data of arbitrary type instead of `Natural`.